department-of-veterans-affairs/va.gov-team/products/health-care/appointments/appointments-reference/data-reference/data-definitions.md

 The type of assessment or treatment the Veteran will receive.

 VAOS Display Requirements:
-- Type of Care for VA appointments must be set to the `serviceType` except if any of the following are true:
+- Type of Care for VA appointments must be set to the `serviceType` **except** when:
   - `serviceType` is `NULL`, Front End will set type of care to ‘VA appointment’.
-  - `serviceCategory` is other than `regular`, Front End will set type of care to ‘VA appointment’.
+  - OR`serviceCategory` is other than `regular`, Front End will set type of care to ‘VA appointment’.
-      - Note, Backend sets the `serviceType` when the stop codes from the remote procedure call match VATS service type (VAT or CCM stop codes).
+- Backend sets the `serviceType` when the stop codes from the remote procedure call match VATS service type (VAT or CCM stop codes).
 - Type of Care may not be available for phone appointments and video appointments from Virtual Care Manager (VCM) and/or Telehealth Management Platform.
 - A VistA appointment with an `APPOINTMENT TYPE = Compensation and Pension` must display in VAOS with `type of care = Compensation and pension exam`.